web-platform-tests/wpt.live/README.md

 $ sudo journalctl -f -u wpt
 ```

-You can use the following command to re-run the playbook.yml provisioning
+You can use the following command to re-apply the configuration to the
-script on the development Vagrant machine.
+development system:

 ```
-$ ansible-playbook playbook.yml -i inventory/development
+$ vagrant provision
 ```

 To completely white out the Vagrant machine and build a new one from scratch,